 Just like you lose touch with yourself in a relationship, it’s easy to lose touch with your friends.
 Being part of a couple means you spend a lot of time with each other, and you might spend less time with your friends as you enjoy your partner more and more.
 Being single again means you can have quality time with your friends.
 Don’t spend that time bad-mouthing your ex, or even talking about the relationship or the breakup.
 Spend time catching up and having fun together.

-6. Rededicate yourself to your hobbies
+6. Rededicate yourself to your hobbies and passion.

 Due to spending so much time with your ex, your hobbies may have fallen to the wayside.
 You may have exchanged reading a book in bed at night for pillow talk.
 Did you stop making jewelry to sit on the couch and watch your ex’s favorite movies?
 Use this time to rediscover your hobbies and become more in tune with the person you once were.